angelhumano/data_visualization_class_project/README.md

 **Personal Remittances Received (% of GDP)**: I selected "Personal Remittances Received (% of GDP)" to explore the link between remittances and origin countries.

+In addition,I ensured that my visualization titles clearly conveyed the main points, making it easy to understand the key findings.

 ## Datasets